Mariano Fortuny Y Marsal Biography | Oil Painting Reproductions

 Mariano Fortuny Marsal aka Marià Fortuny y Marsal father died when Mariano Fortuny Marsal was an infant, and his mother by the time he was 12.
-Thus, Mariano Fortuny Marsal was raised by his grandfather, a cabinet-maker who taught him to make wax figurines.
-At the age of 9, at a public competition in his town, a local painter, teacher and patron, Domènec Soberano, encouraged further study.
-At the age of 14 he moved to Barcelona with his grandfather.
-The sculptor Domènec Talarn secured him a pension allowing him to attend the Academy of Barcelona.
-There he studied for four years under Claudi Lorenzale and Pau Milà y Fontanals, and in March 1857 he gained a scholarship that entitled him to two years of studies in Rome starting in 1858.
+Thus, Mariano Fortuny Marsal was raised by his grandfather, a cabinet-maker who taught him to make wax dolls.
+At 9 years old, at a public competition in his town, a local painter, teacher, and patron, Domènec Soberano, encouraged him to study further.
+At the age of 14 with his grandfather, he moved to Barcelona.
+The sculptor Domènec Talarn secured him an annuity enabling him to go to the Academy of Barcelona and for four years he studied under Claudi Lorenzale and Pau Milà y Fontanals.
+In 1857 Maria Fortuny Marsal won a scholarship that qualified him for a further two years of studies in Rome the following year.

-In 1859, he was called by the Government of the Province of Barcelona (Diputació de Barcelona) to depict the campaigns of the Spanish-Moroccan War.
-He went to Morocco from February to April of that year, making sketches of landscapes and battles, which he showed in Madrid and Barcelona when he returned.
-These would later serve him as preliminary sketches for his monumental piece, The Battle of Tetuan.
+In 1859, he was called by the Government of the Province of Barcelona to depict the campaigns of the Spanish-Moroccan War.
+That year he went to Morocco for three months, making sketches of landscapes and battles, which he showed in Madrid and Barcelona when he returned.
+These would later serve him as preparatory sketches for his monumental piece, The Battle of Tetuan.

-Since the days of Velázquez, there had been a tradition in Spain (and throughout Europe) of memorializing battles and victories in paint.
-On the basis of his experiences, Mariano Fortuny Marsal was commissioned by the Council of the Province of Barcelona to paint a large canvas diorama of the capture of the camps of Muley-el-Abbas and Muley-el-Hamed by the Spanish army.
-He began his composition of The battle of Tetuan on a canvas 15 metres long; but, though he worked on and off on it during the next decade, he never finished it.
+Since the days of Diego Velázquez, there had been a tradition throughout Europe of memorializing battles and victories in oil paintings.
+Based on his experiences, Mariano Fortuny Marsal was commissioned by the Council of the Province of Barcelona to paint a large canvas diorama of the capture of the enemy camps of Muley-el-Abbas and Muley-el-Hamed by the Spanish army.
+He began his composition of The Battle of Tetuan on a canvas 45 feet long and though he worked on it, on and off for ten years, he never completed it.

-The greater influence of this travel on Fortuny was his subsequent fascination with the exotic themes of the world of Morocco, painting both individuals and imagined court scenes.
-He visited Paris in 1868 and shortly afterward married Cecilia de Madrazo.
-Another visit to Paris in 1870 was followed by a two years' stay at Granada, but then he returned to Rome, where he died suddenly from malaria.
+Those two months spent in Morocco was his later fascination with the exotic themes of Moroccan architecture and its people.
+He visited Paris in 1868 and shortly afterward married Cecilia de Madrazo the daughter of painter Federico De Madrazo Y Kuntz.
+Another visit to Paris in 1870 was followed by a two years stay at Granada Spain, then he returned to Rome, where he died suddenly from malaria.